liqili/documentation/content/applications/productivity/calendar.rst

 Share Availabilities
 --------------------

-Click the :guilabel:`Share Availabilities` box to share external meeting invitations.
-On the calendar, select the target time and date to add them as options in the invitation.
+On the :menuselection:`Calendar app` main dashboard, click the :guilabel:`Share Availabilities` button at the top of the page to share external meeting invitations.
+On the calendar, select the available times and dates to add them as options in the invitation.
 Once availability has been selected, click the :guilabel:`Open` button to navigate to the associated meeting.